N0taN3rd/node-warc/README.md

 The generateWARC method used in the preceding examples is helper function for making the WARC generation process simple.
 See its implementation for a full example of WARC generation using node-warc

+Or see one of the crawler implementations provided by [Squidwarc](https://github.com/N0taN3rd/Squidwarc/tree/master/lib/crawler).